 We establish task groups to assess and monitor the condition of our property and report to the vestry.
 From time to time we seek resources to assure the continued maintenance of these valuable buildings.
 The ongoing maintenance fund collects pennies and other coins on an ongoing basis to assist in this work.

 Saint Thomas’ largest fundraising event held each spring is one of our finest events.
 There is a need for ‘pickers’ to clean the lobster meat the night before, packers to make the rolls in the early morning, and drivers to deliver the orders.
 These ‘picking and packing’ parties are a great place to make new friends and enjoy ‘old friends’ fellowship.

-Is the Altar Guild’s main fund raising event, which benefits selected missions and charities.
-It is held on the first Sunday in May, from 7 AM to 10 AM and is open to all parishioners and friends.
+For more than 60 years Betty was a member of the St. Thomas Altar Guild, serving as our Directress for the last 40 years.
+She carried out this ministry with love and faithfulness.
+This is the Altar Guild’s and Mission Team’s main fund raising event, which benefits selected missions and charities.
+It is held on the first Sunday in May, from 7:30 AM to 11 AM and is open to all parishioners and friends.